GSA/open-gsa-redesign/_apidocs/searchgov-results.md

 Most customers use our hosted search results page, but you can use our two APIs to display results within your own website.

 1. **Results API** to receive search results.
 Keep reading for more information on the results API.
 2. **Clicks API** to send us click data.
-Sending us this data improves the relevance of your web results.
 Be sure to review the related documentation for the [clicks API](https://open.gsa.gov/api/searchgov-clicks/).

 You must use both APIs for a complete search experience.